harrietrc/loadimpact-docs/jekyll/_legacy/pricing/pricing-faq.md

 #### Where do I purchase pay-per-test credits?

-Pay-per-test credits can be purchased in app upon configuring a test that falls outside of your subscription. i.e. if you configure a test with 2000 VUs and you have a standard plan, you will be asked to purchase credits.
-You can also purchase credits directly using this link.
+Pay-per-test credits can be purchased in app upon configuring a test that falls outside of your subscription.
+You can also purchase credits directly using [this link](https://loadimpact.com/pricing-credits-calculator).